GCCIUSA/cell_mgmt/README.md

 2. install Node.js packages
     1. run `npm install` to required packages
     2. run `gulp compile` to compile js, css, imgages and fonts
-3. install Cordova platform and plugins
+3. install Cordova platform and plugins `gulp install-android`
-    1. run `cordova platform add android` to add Android platform
-    2. run `cordova plugin add https://git-wip-us.apache.org/repos/asf/cordova-plugin-dialogs.git` to install Notification plugin
-    3. run `cordova plugin add org.apache.cordova.file` to install FileSystem plugin
-    4. run `cordova plugin add https://github.com/VersoSolutions/CordovaClipboard` to install Clipboard plugin
-    5. run `cordova plugin add https://github.com/EddyVerbruggen/Toast-PhoneGap-Plugin.git` to install Toast plugin
 4. replace icons in `platform/android/res` with icons in `/resources`
-5. run `cordova build android` to build
-6. run `cordova run android` to build to device/emulator
+5. run `gulp run-android` to run on device/emulator

 Note: run `gulp compile` to compile resources manually if necessary.